 Why the War on Money Laundering Should be Aborted

-Dr. Richard W. Rahn, Chairman of Novecon Financial, was one of the main contributors to CEI’s 2000 book, The Future of Financial Privacy.
-He recently spoke to a conference in the Grand Cayman Islands about many of the topics he addressed in our book.
-His remarks are reprinted below, with Dr. Rahn’s permission.
-To read Dr. Rahn’s chapter in The Future of Financial Privacy, click here.
+Dr. Richard W. Rahn, Chairman of Novecon Financial, was one of the contributors to The Future of Financial Privacy: Private Choices versus Political Rules (2000).
+He recently spoke to a conference in the Cayman Islands about many of the topics he addressed in the book.
+His remarks are reprinted below, with permission.
+Read Dr. Rahn’s chapter in The Future of Financial Privacy here.

 Financial cryptographers are heroes, because their efforts both increase the economic well being of most of the world’s peoples, and more importantly, preserve their liberty.
 I shall explain.